Zeexon/LargeFilesRepo/README.md

 Easiest way:
 1. Download everything and then drop into vs code
 2. Create new terminal
+3. Then type 'npm i' and wait untill end of intallation
+4. Type 'npm i react-icons' and wait untill end of installation
-3. Write 'npm run dev'
+5. And finally type 'npm run dev'
-4. If it throws error try typing 'npm i' first and then repeat step 3.

 # React + TypeScript + Vite